tdwg/website/conferences/2026/program/sessions-list-by-type/index.md

 The session will focus on operationalising freshwater taxonomy through standards, sustainable infrastructures, and linking taxonomic backbones with trait, occurrence, and monitoring databases and conservation status information from the IUCN Red List of Threatened Species.
 We also invite discussion on community-driven approaches, including regional networks, e.g. the Freshwater Biodiversity Information System (FBIS), governance models, and long-term sustainability, aiming to advance a coherent, FAIR, and globally integrated freshwater biodiversity data ecosystem.

 {:id="sym38"}
-### SYM38 Sustaining the Geo- Over the past several decades, geo- and biodiversity sciences have been reshaped by digitization, daBiodiversity Data Ecosystem: Standards-Driven Approaches to Long-Term Resilience
+### SYM38 Sustaining the Geo-Biodiversity Data Ecosystem: Standards-Driven Approaches to Long-Term Resilience

 Session type
 : Symposium (Closed)